651 West Areba Avenue Parking

 Parking and Final Approach:

 There is parking available at the small park near the creek.
 Once parked, you can walk directly to the swimming hole, which is located within the creek itself.
 The area is family-friendly and offers a peaceful spot to enjoy the water.
-Please ensure you respect local rules and clean up after yourself to keep the area pristine for others.
+Please ensure you respect local rules and clean up after yourself to keep the area well-preserved for others.

 Enjoy your visit to SWATARA!